Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Pysonics/Psionic Items.md

 Moderate clairsentience; ML 9th; Craft Psicrown, *aura sight, clairtangent hand, clairvoyant sense, psionic darkvision, psionic true seeing, remote viewing;* Price 51,469 gp.

+### Dominator
-**Dominator:** This psicrown has 450 power points.
+This psicrown has 450 power points.
 It is made from gray iron and is shaped into an intricately fluted crown.
 It allows use of the following powers.

 -   *Charm, psionic*
 -   *Dominate, psionic*